 Before getting into choosing the best framing style for baby and kids art prints, consider the materials and quality you will be bringing into your home.

+Our handcrafted custom frames are made with all wood profiles and archival, acid-free materials, designed to look great and protect whatever is inside.
 In the nursery, it's not worth risking it with a frame constructed with lots of plastic or one that may literally fall apart over time.

 It's also important to note that we frame with an acrylic glaze instead of using glass, the latter being much heavier and prone to shattering.